 I encounter many leaders who claim to want delegation to be a part of their leadership.
-They know the value.
-But they are often frustrated with the results they receive on delegated projects, so they tend to control the project — which isn’t delegation — or they do everything themselves.
+They know the value, but they are often frustrated with the results they receive on delegated projects.
+As a result, they tend to control the project, which isn’t really delegation, or they simply do everything themselves.

 Both sides are frustrating.

 Many times the problem rests with the way a project was delegated from the beginning.
 There are certainly times when the delegate drops the ball and doesn’t follow through with the task, but in my experience, the failure of delegation most often rests with the leader.

 A predetermined win was never clear or understood.

 Everyone needs to be on the same page as to what is trying to be accomplished.
 If done well – what would a “win” look like?
 What’s the goal?
 Further, there should be accountability in place prior to delegation.
 When someone receives a project, they need to be given a timeline for completion.
 They need a system of follow up, measures of accomplishment or benchmarks towards completion.

 The leader dumped or controlled instead of delegated.

 The leader retains a level of responsibility to check in periodically with the delegate’s progress, but at the same time, there is a release of direct oversight which needs to take place.
 The delegate should feel freedom to accomplish the predetermined objective in their own way.
 There’s a balance and partnership in a healthy delegation process, where the leader remains close enough to assure completion, but distant enough to let people do their work.

 Simply assuming someone knows how to do a task and can figure out their way on their own isn’t only naive it’s unfair.
 Questions need to be asked and information given on the front end to make sure the person has the ability to complete the task or the ability to learn along the way.
 This may involve the leader spending more time in the beginning phases of a task to ensure completion is attainable by the delegate.
 Specialized training may be needed.
 In fact, a failed delegation may be just the experience someone needs to do a better job next time.